flyingmachine/brave-clojure-web/content/core-async.md

 again because the channel is closed.

 There are a couple interesting things about this hotdog machine.
-First, it both does both a put and a take within the same go block.
+First, it does both a put and a take within the same go block.
 This isn't that unusual, and it's one way that you can create a pipeline of processes: just make the "in" channel of one process the "out" channel of another.
 The next example does just that, passing a